Gorilla groups Habituated for trekking in Uganda.

 This was one of the largest habituated gorilla group with about 32 members at the time of its formation and the group included several males that later there were male rivalry within the group that led to dispersal.
 Later the group was split into 2 families creating Mishaya family and again later it was subdivided to create ‘Bweza’ family.
 This family ended up with only 7 members that include just 1 alpha male called Bweza, 3 adult females, with 1 sub-adult and also 1 juvenile as well as 1 infant.

-Mishaya was formed after Nshongi split into 2 groups leaving Nshongi on its own in 2010 and then Mishaya got it own leader.
-Unfortunately, later in 2014 Mishaya’s Silverback the one that had led it from the very beginning died after suffering from an obstruction of his intestinal gut and following his death, the group again dispersed because they had no alpha to lead the group.
+Mishaya was formed after Nshongi split into 2 groups leaving Nshongi on its own in 2010.
+Then Mishaya got it own leader.
+Unfortunately, later in 2014 Mishaya’s Silverback the one that had led it from the very beginning died .
+His death was due to an obstruction of his intestinal gut.
+Following his death, the group again dispersed because they had no alpha to lead the group.
 Some members joined Bweza family and other became part of Bikingi family.

 Later when the group got an alpha called Mishaya who is a fighter, he brought along 10 members from his original family and has since the continued engaging in various fights with different gorilla families.
 Today, a once dismantled group has 12 members with just 1 dominant male.

 Bweza family also has got 12 members.
-It was initially part of the larger Nshongi family back when it had just been habituated but when it detached, it formed its group under Kakono as the dominant male.
-This family prefers to forage from around local community land where the vegetation is a bit disturbed than going deep in the forest where vegetation is intact.
+It was initially part of the larger Nshongi family back when it had just been habituated.
+When it detached, it formed its group under Kakono as the dominant male.
+Bweza family prefers to forage from around local community land.
+The vegetation is a bit disturbed than going deep in the forest where vegetation is intact.
 Bweza family is composed of 2 silverbacks; there are 4 black back males, 3 adult females and 1 sub-adult as well as 2 infant.